privacytests/privacytests.org/testing/README.md

 * index.js runs the browser tests.
 * render.js takes the results of the browser tests and renders them to a web page.

-To run tests, point to a .config file:
+To run tests, point to a .yaml file:

-`node index browserprivacy.config`
+`node index chromium.yaml`

 There are a few optional flags: